-Journalists Maria Ressa and Dmitry Muratov Win Nobel Peace Prize for Fighting for Freedom
+Journalists Maria Ressa and Dmitry Muratov Win Nobel Peace Prize for Fighting for Press Freedom

 “The newspaper’s fact-based journalism and professional integrity have made it an important source of information on censurable aspects of Russian society rarely mentioned by other media,” it added.

+The Nobel committee noted that since the launch of Novaya Gazeta, six of its journalists have been killed, among them Anna Politkovskaya who covered Russia’s bloody conflict in Chechnya.

-Kremlin spokesman Dmitry Peskov congratulated Muratov on winning the prize, hailing him as a “talented and brave” person.
+Kremlin spokesman Dmitry Peskov hailed Muratov as a “talented and brave” person.

-“We can congratulate Dmitry Muratov — he has consistently worked in accordance with his ideals, he has adhered to his ideals, he’s talented and brave.
-It’s a high appraisal and we congratulate him,” Peskov said in a conference call with reporters after the prize was announced.
+“We can congratulate Dmitry Muratov — he has consistently worked in accordance with his ideals,” Peskov said in a conference call with reporters after the prize was announced.

+Reiss-Andersen noted that the peace prize has gone to journalists in the past, including Ernesto Teodoro Moneta of Italy who was cited in 1907 “for his work in the press and in peace meetings.”

+In 1935, Carl von Ossietzky was awarded the prize “for his burning love for freedom of thought and expression” after revealing that Germany was secretly re-arming after World War I.

 The prestigious award is accompanied by a gold medal and 10 million Swedish kronor (over $1.14 million).
 The prize money comes from a bequest left by the prize’s creator, Swedish inventor Alfred Nobel, who died in 1895.